influxdata/docs-v2/content/influxdb/clustered/install/set-up-cluster/configure-cluster/directly.md

 ---

-Configure your InfluxDB cluster by editing configuration options in the provided `AppInstance` resource provided by InfluxData.
-InfluxData provides the following for your InfluxDB cluster:
+Configure your InfluxDB cluster by editing configuration options in the `AppInstance` resource provided by InfluxData.
+Resource configuration for your cluster includes the following:

 - **`influxdb-docker-config.json`**: an authenticated Docker configuration file.
   The InfluxDB Clustered software is in a secure container registry.